46th International Vienna Motor Symposium

 takes place annually and is one of the worldwide leading events of this kind.

-At the International Vienna Motor Symposium, more than 1,000 decision-makers from the most important enterprises of the worldwide automotive engineering industry meet together.
-The three-day programme at the Hofburg Conference Centre Vienna, offers a variety of ground-breaking lectures and allows sufficient time for exchange of opinions and networking.
+Every year, over 1,000 decision-makers from the most important companies in the global automotive industry gather at the Vienna Motor Symposium.
+The three-day programme at the Hofburg Conference Centre Vienna offers a variety of groundbreaking lectures and allows sufficient time for exchanging opinions and networking.

 This top-level lecture programme is accompanied by an exhibition at which leading automotive and component companies present latest technologies and developments.